ArenKDesai/Aren-s-Notes/Computer Graphics (AH)/JavaScript and Web Basics.md

 }
 drawLoop();
 ```
-This loop won't happen instantly,
+This loop won't happen instantly, but happens dynamically when needed.